SpatialInfinity/AWS-SA-StudyLAB/README.md

 IAM MFA Overview

-MFA works as a prevention to security compromisation.
+Introduction
+MFA offers another layer of security infront of a password.
 Even if the attacker finds the password, the identity cannot be accessed unless the attacker gets ahold of the users physical device.

+MFA options
 There are several MFA device options such as using a mobile device running a MFA app (Google Authenticator, Authy, etc...) or a universal 2nd factor security key eg. Yubikey by Yubico (supports multiple root and IAM users using a single key).
 Other MFA options includes hardware key fob by Gemalto or another by Surepass ID for AWS GovCloud.